DIA file format description

 Psion Organiser Diary Document related extensions:

 Can't open a .dia file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .dia file extension is often given incorrectly!
+The .dia file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 cia, da, dai, di, dix, diz, dja, dla, dua, eia, fia, ia, ida, ria, sia

 Is it possible that the filename extension is misspelled?